schmit/schmit.github.io/_posts/2022-10-25-code-roundup.markdown

 But as we nerd out on these problems, we should also keep the UX in mind: we cannot just solve the mathematical problems, we also need to make solutions accessible to the non-expert so they feel empowered to make better decisions.

-If you also attended CODE, let me know what your highlights are;
+If you also attended CODE, let me know what your highlights are.
-if you did not hopefully this inspires you to visit Boston next year, the weather was surprisingly great!
+If you did not, hopefully this inspires you to visit Boston next year; the weather was surprisingly great!

 [two-cultures]: https://projecteuclid.org/journals/statistical-science/volume-16/issue-3/Statistical-Modeling--The-Two-Cultures-with-comments-and-a/10.1214/ss/1009213726.full